UoW-ATM/Mercury/docs/Modules.rst

-This role simply waits for a flight to cross the boundary of the Arrival Manager and notifies another role (``self.atp``) when it's the case.
+This role simply waits for a flight to cross the boundary of the Arrival Manager and notifies another role (``self.atp``) when this happens.
 Now imagine that you want to modify this rule to add another horizon where you'll perform some other type of optimisation.
 The role could now look like this:

 .. code:: python